maayan321/News-Application/README.md

-now you can run the client!
+now you can start the client!

 Instructions:

-In the Client project directory, you can run :
+In the Client project directory, run :

 ### `npm install`

 ### `npm start`

 Enjoy!

-"# News-Application"